 If you do want to try putting your baby to sleep outdoors, there are some simple rules you should follow.

-- Make sure that you place your baby’s pushchair within sight of you, preferably in a private rear garden that isn’t accessible from the street.
+- Make sure that you place your baby’s stroller within sight of you, preferably in a private rear yard that isn’t accessible from the street.

 - Check your baby regularly to make sure they are warm enough.

-- Do not leave your baby in a front garden and don’t leave them outside a café or restaurant – it’s just not safe as they could be taken and you’re also in danger of passers-by criticising you.
+- Do not leave your baby in a front yard and don’t leave them outside a store or restaurant – it’s just not safe as they could be taken and you’re also in danger of passers-by criticising you.
 Parents in America have even been arrested for it!

 However, you should also consider that some babies may find it difficult to sleep in strong daylight, so if you are going to give it a try, pop SnoozeShade over the pushchair.

-Of course, it’s fine to take a walk with your baby while they are in the pushchair and if you want to allow them to sleep in the fresh air without having to worry about them, this is perhaps the best way to do it.
+Of course, it’s fine to take a stroll with your baby while they are in the stroller and if you want to allow them to sleep in the fresh air without having to worry about them, this is perhaps the best way to do it.
 It also means you get some time in the outdoors too and some gentle exercise.
-Walking is great for new mums, as it helps you keep healthy without being too strenuous.
+Walking is great for new moms, as it helps you keep healthy without being too strenuous.